The Wilson Counseling Center is available to respond to crises and critical incidents affecting A-State students.

 The Counseling Center is open from 8:00 am to 5:00 pm Monday through Friday:

 - During office hours come to the Counseling Center and notify the Administrative Assistant that you are experiencing a crisis.

 - If you, or a person you are concerned for, cannot immediately come to the Center, you may call at (870) 972-2318.
 State that you, or a student, are in crisis.

-- Depending upon the situation, a counselor may schedule an appointment at the earliest available time, may come to your location, or you may escort the student to the Counseling Center (Suite 2203, Reng Student Union).
+- Depending upon the situation, a counselor may schedule an appointment at the earliest available time, may come to your location, or you may escort the student to the Wilson Counseling Center (107 N. Caraway Rd).
 In some situations it may also be appropriate to request assistance from University Police (972-2093).